PRC License Reinstatement: How to Reinstate a Lapsed License

 Step 2: Completed CPD Requirements

-- Completed a 40-hour refresher course at a university
+- Completed a refresher course at a CHED-recognized university (Board-required)

 Step 3: Prepared Documents